NOAA-OWP/DMOD/doc/GIT_USAGE.md

 - Create your own DMOD fork in Github
 - Clone DMOD locally (conventionally from your fork) and [setup your repo on your local development machine](#getting-started-with-your-fork)
 - Make sure to [keep your fork and your local clone(s) up to date](#keeping-forks-up-to-date) with the upstream OWP DMOD repo, [ensuring histories remain consistent](#fork-consistency-requirements) by performing [rebasing](#rebasing-development-branches)
-- Create feature/fix branches from `dev` when you want to contribute
+- Create feature/fix branches from `master` when you want to contribute
 - Write changes you want to contribute, commit to your local feature/fix branch, and push these commits to a branch in your personal Github fork
-- Submit pull requests to the OWP DMOD repo's `dev` from a branch in your fork when this branch has a collection of changes ready to be incorporated
+- Submit pull requests to the OWP DMOD repo's `master` from a branch in your fork when this branch has a collection of changes ready to be incorporated

 ### Getting Started With Your Fork